Proving security of BB84 under source correlations: Introduction

 In the BB84 protocol, the only quantum state to the protocol is provided by Alice.
 The protocol can be represented as in Fig. \ref{fig:BB84-ideal}.
 If the source is imperfect and the BB84 protocol is directly performed on the state produced by such a source like in Fig. \ref{fig:BB84-ideal}, it is difficult to analyse the protocol and provide good security guarantees\footnote{ The following example demonstrates the difficulty.
 Imagine a source which at the start of the QKD protocol flips a coin $C$, which is $0$ with probability $\epsilon_s$.
 If $C=1$, the source produces the qubit states perfectly, otherwise if $C=0$ it encodes 0 whenever a key generation basis is used.
 The state produced by this source will be $O(\epsilon_s)$ close to the perfect state in each round.
 It will also not abort during parameter estimation.
 However, with probability $\epsilon_s$ no key is produced between Alice and Bob.
 In this situation, we would like the protocol's secrecy error to remain arbitrarily small and its abort probability to be $\approx \epsilon_s$.
 For this we need to be able to somehow identify the $C=0$ bad case. }.
 Instead, we propose and analyse the setup presented in Fig. \ref{fig:BB84-src-corr-prot}.
 Here the source is tested during the execution of the protocol using a simple procedure and the protocol run is only declared valid if the test passes.
 The source test randomly measures the output of the source on a small sample of the rounds in the preparation basis and aborts if the relative deviation of the observed output from the expected output is more than some small threshold $\epsilon$.
 Practically, this test can be carried out concurrently with the BB84 protocol and no quantum memory is required.\\

-For the security analysis of the protocol depicted in Fig. \ref{fig:BB84-src-corr-prot}, we do not need any assumptions on the source, except that it passes the source test with a non-negligible probability.
+For the security analysis of the protocol depicted in Fig. \ref{fig:BB84-src-corr-prot}, we do not need any assumptions on the source in addition to the BB84 protocol.
 Assumptions are only required on the measurements used for the source test.
 In Section \ref{sec:sec_proof_src_corr}, we present the security analysis assuming perfect measurements and then in Section \ref{sec:imp_meas}, we demonstrate how this analysis can be modified to incorporate imperfect measurements.
-It is worth noting that these measurements are used at a much smaller rate than the source, so it should be easier to implement them almost perfectly than it is to do the same for the source.
-In comparison, \cite{Pereira22}, which is one of the most comprehensive treatments of source imperfections and source correlation, makes multiple complex assumptions about Alice's source (also see \cite{Lorenzo23}).
-Among these, it assumes that the state produced by Alice in the $k$th round can only be correlated to the states produced in the $\ell_c$ rounds preceding it, where $\ell_c$ is some known constant.
-Moreover, it also assumes that Alice's quantum states are not entangled across different rounds.
-These are both, as noted by the authors in \cite{Pereira22}, very strong assumptions, which cannot be guaranteed in practical setups.
-Importantly, it is also not possible to accurately estimate the parameter $\ell_c$ experimentally. \\
+It is worth noting that these measurements are used at a much smaller rate than the source, so it should be easier to implement them almost perfectly than it is to do the same for the source. \\